“I don’t get it.” Peter was standing in his room, arms crossed, staring at the Bite Mobile. Kora and Eun were doing so as well.

-Eun snatched the bag of shrooms from Peter’s hands.
+Eun snatched the bag of shrooms away from Peter.
 [If we keep feeding it zen zaps, then maybe it’ll—]

 [Wait.]
-Peter halted her with an outstretched hand.
+He halted her with an outstretched hand.

 [What?]
 Eun asked, puzzled.

-[It’s just that Bitefighter was…what if he comes back and he doesn’t forgive me for…for…] Peter took a breath.
+[It’s just that Bitefighter was…what if he comes back and he doesn’t forgive me for…for…] He took a breath.
 Held it.
 Deep pain radiated out from his psyche.

 Kora clasped his shoulders and shook him a single time, forcing him to look at her.
-[This is no time to falter.
+[Do not falter.
 We must embrace our future, lest we become mired in the past.]

 [It’s been years.] he projected.
 [I’m ready.]

 She crumpled up some shrooms and let them fall on the Bite Mobile.
 Clusters of light erupted from the unicycle; arcs of intricately patterned lightning—each bolt was limned with henna-esque designs—passed around and through the wheel and the frame.

 [Indeed.]
 Kora emoted.
 She’d witnessed fantastic magic back on Elithia, but this was something else altogether.
 The patterns were…they were…

 She’d meant to keep the thought to herself, but she’d inadvertently sent it to Peter and Eun.
 They responded with distracted nods and continued staring at the radiance-enveloped unicycle.
 A second later the Bite Mobile began to spark and fold.
 Different components snapped and popped, linking together in a clockwork sequence.